ZhengyaoJiang/PGPortfolio/README.md

-This is the original implementation of our paper, A Deep Reinforcement Learning Framework for the Financial Portfolio Management Problem ([arXiv:1706.10059](https://arxiv.org/abs/1706.10059)), together with a toolkit of portfolio management research.
+This is the implementation of our paper, A Deep Reinforcement Learning Framework for the Financial Portfolio Management Problem ([arXiv:1706.10059](https://arxiv.org/abs/1706.10059)), together with a toolkit of portfolio management research.

-* The deep reinforcement learning framework is the core part of the library.
-The method is basically the policy gradient on immediate reward.
+* The policy optimization method we described in the paper is designed specifically for portfolio management problem.
+  * Differing from the general-purpose reinforcement learning algorithms, it has similar efficiency and robustness to supervized learning.
+  * This is because we formulate the problem as an immediate reward optimization problem regularised by transaction cost, which does not require a monte-carlo or bootstrapped estimation of the gradients.
- One can configurate the topology, training method or input data in a separate json file.
+* One can configurate the topology, training method or input data in a separate json file.
 The training process will be recorded and user can visualize the training using tensorboard.
 Result summary and parallel training are allowed for better hyper-parameters optimization.
 * The financial-model-based portfolio management algorithms are also embedded in this library for comparision purpose, whose implementation is based on Li and Hoi's toolkit [OLPS](https://github.com/OLPS/OLPS).